williamhemmingsen/LibAPRS_ESP/README.md

 # LibAPRS_ESP
 Fork of LibAPRS for the ESP8266

-The example is set up a simple KISS TNC.
-To run in Simple Serial mode change Boolean KISS to false.
+The example is set up as a simple KISS TNC.
+The example also sends a message packet every 150 secs using simpletimer library.

 This library uses external SPI ADC and DAC